lino-framework/lino/docs/dev/application.rst

 application".
 It has attributes like :attr:`Site.verbose_name` (the "short" user-visible name) and the :attr:`Site.version` which are used by the method :meth:`Site.welcome_text`.
-It also defines a :meth:`Site.startup` method and signals, which is the concrete reason why you might want a bare :class:`Site`.
+It also defines a :meth:`Site.startup` method and signals which fire exactly once when the application starts up.

-But then it is designed to be subclassed.
-It is subclassed by :class:`north.Site`, which is subclassed by :class:`lino.Site`, then subclassed by the application developer
-(e.g. :class:`lino.projects.min1.settings.Site`), then imported into a
-local :xfile:`settings.py`, where the system administrator may subclass it another time before finally instantiating it, and assigning it to the :setting:`SITE` variable.
+And then it is designed to be subclassed by the application developer (e.g. :class:`lino.projects.min1.settings.Site`), then imported into a local :xfile:`settings.py`, where a local system administrator may subclass it another time.

+A Lino application finally starts to "live" when such a :class:`Site` class gets **instantiated** and assigned to the :setting:`SITE` variable in a :xfile:`settings.py`.

-Such a Site instance would then be a "project" for Django.
+Such a :class:`Site` instance would then roughly correspond to a "project" for Django.

 This brings an additional level of encapsulation to Django.
 A `Site` is a kind of "master app" or "project template".
 A Site is a